-All the three options support the same set of vehicles – OBDII compatible.
-They work with a bunch of top brands found in the US including Toyota, Nissan, Honda, and Kia.
+All three options support the same set of vehicles – OBDII compatible.
+They work with many top brands found in the US, including Toyota, Nissan, Honda, and Kia.

-Veepeak models are best if you want to test hybrid cars, light-duty diesel trucks, or electric vehicles as the Bafx OBDII scanner doesn’t support electric vehicles.
-However, it does have some benefits since it supports a bunch of international manufacturers, unlike Veepeak car diagnostic tools.
+Veepeak models are best if you want to test hybrid cars, light-duty diesel trucks, or electric vehicles as the Bafx OBDII scanner doesn’t support electric cars.
+However, it has some benefits since it supports many international manufacturers, unlike Veepeak car diagnostic tools.

 6. Software and Updates